xavierNabais/Treasure-Hunter/README.md

 Programming became my favorite part, as I thoroughly enjoyed bringing my ideas to life and seeing them evolve into a playable game.
 This project not only represents a learning journey but also a personal test to see if game development was a good fit for me.

-If you are interested, you can test the game running the [executable](Minijogo.exe).
+If you are interested, you can test the game running the file "Minijogo.exe".